MagnusOpera/Terrabuild/CONTRIBUTING.md

 ## Communications

-You are welcome to join the [Terrabuild Community Slack](https://slack.terrabuild.io/) for questions and a community of like-minded folks.
+You are welcome to join the [Terrabuild Community Slack](https://terrabuild.io/community/) for questions and feature requests.
 We discuss features and file bugs on GitHub via [Issues](https://github.com/MagnusOpera/Terrabuild/issues) as well as [Discussions](https://github.com/MagnusOpera/Terrabuild/discussions).

 ### Issues

 Feel free to pick up any existing issue that looks interesting to you or fix a bug you stumble across while using Terrabuild.
 No matter the size, we welcome all improvements.

+Please keep in mind Terrabuild is a young product.
+We are doing our best to move forward while keeping product simple.

 ### Feature Work